Princess Wanda

-Princess Wanda (/pl/; reputedly lived in 8th century Poland) was the daughter of the Lechitic King Krakus, legendary founder of Kraków.
-Upon her father's death she became a ruler of the Poles, but committed suicide to avoid an unwanted marriage.
+Princess Wanda or Queen Wanda (/pl/; reputedly lived in 8th century Poland) was the daughter of the Lechitic King Krakus, legendary founder of Kraków, and sister to his sons.
+Upon the death of one of her brothers and the exile of the other, she became the ruler of the Poles.

-Legend
+Legendary biography

-The first written record of the legend of Wanda was made by the Polish chronicler Wincenty Kadłubek, which historians believe to be an invented legend.
-In this version of the story Wanda ruled Poland after her father, when her lands were invaded by an "Alamann tyrant".
+The first written record of the legend of Wanda was made by the Polish chronicler Wincenty Kadłubek.
+In this version of the story, Wanda ruled Poland after her father, when her lands were invaded by an "Alamann tyrant".
 Wanda led her troops out to meet him.
 Seeing her beauty, the German troops refused to fight and their leader committed suicide.
 Towards the end of the story Kadłubek states that "the river Vandalus [a name he used for the Vistula] is named after" her and hence the people she ruled over were known as "Vandals".
 In this version Wanda remained unmarried and had a long life.

 Subsequent versions of the story differ significantly.
 In the version from the Wielkopolska Chronicle, the Alemannic leader, Rytygier (Rüdiger), first wanted to marry Wanda and invaded her lands when she refused.
 Here, he died during the ensuing battle, while it was Wanda who committed suicide afterwards, as thanks and a sacrifice to the pagan gods who gave her victory.
 In yet other versions of the story, Wanda commits suicide by throwing herself into the Vistula river, because she knows there will be future suitors who will use her refusal to marry as a pretext for an invasion.
 This variation was popularised by the 15th-century historian Jan Długosz.